 - Teaching, Learning and Pastoral (includes progress monitoring, curriculum renewal)

-Some governors have links to areas of the school, e.g. Safeguarding, Special Education Needs and Disabilities, or a particular Key Stage.
+Some governors have links to areas of the school, e.g. Safeguarding, Special Education Needs and Health and Safety.

 School governors make important collective decisions and the governing body is answerable to pupils, parents, the community, the Local Authority, the Department for Education and OFSTED.
 The responsibilities of the governing body can be summarised as providing strategic management, providing support and challenge and ensuring accountability.
 Specific responsibilities include: